macarbonneau/MILSurvey/How_to_Use.md

 ## MIL Data Format ##
+By convention data set are called D. If there is a test data set it is called DT.
 Data sets are saved in an MILdataset object containing the following fields:

 #### Basic Fields ####